openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 The temperature is automatically calculated in Fahrenheit based on the motion sensor II powered source.
 Since that sensor might not be calibrated correctly, the output temperature may need to be offset on the openHAB side.

-The battery and light sensitivity are only updated when either there is motion, light sensitivity above/below threshold, tamper switch activated, or the sensor battery runs low.
+The battery and light level are only updated when either there is motion, light level above/below threshold, tamper switch activated, or the sensor battery runs low.

 <details>
   <summary>Legacy</summary>